Firma electrónica obligatoria en informes de tasación

 Usual flow in the preparation of the appraisal report:

-The technician makes a physical visit to the property, takes measurements, reviews the registry and cadastral documentation, and analyzes the environment. - Comparative analysis and valuation
+The technician conducts an on-site visit to the property, takes measurements, reviews the registry and cadastral documentation, and assesses the surrounding area.

-The appraiser drafts the report in accordance with the technical and legal criteria established in Order ECO/805/2003, including annexes and plans. - Technical review
+The appraiser prepares the report in accordance with the technical and legal criteria established in Order ECO/805/2003, including appendices and plans.

-A third person, often a responsible technician appointed by the appraisal company, gives the final approval to the document.
+A third party—often a technical expert appointed by the appraisal firm—gives the final approval of the document.

 Who must electronically sign the report?